A Time-Saving Solution for Illinois Probate Executors and Administrators

 Yes, the affidavit must be signed in the presence of a notary public.

-What qualifies as a “small estate”?
+What qualifies as a “small estate” in Illinois?

 Any estate valued at $100,000 or less that does not include real estate.